 - Reduce overall survey time

-Using a drone, topographic surveyors can get an aerial view of the land they are surveying.
+Using an aerial survey drone, topographic surveyors can get an aerial view of the land they are surveying.
 Drones, equipped with the right software and data capture sensors (such as Lidar scanners) can be used to greatly reduce the time needed to deliver highly accurate topographic survey mapping.

 - Link with ground control points